openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 When the Ingress operator is upgraded to a new version, if this upgrade brings changes to the dashboard, the existing ConfigMap will be overwritten through reconciliation.

+Note that, despite this work taking place in the Ingress Operator codebase, the implementation and initial maintenance are done by the NetObserv team.

 ### Risks and Mitigations

 ### Drawbacks